 Main Article Content

-Objectives: Liver abscess can develop as a complication of hepatobiliary disease or other intraabdominal infections, but more recently it is associated with primary and secondary liver malignancies and their treatment.
-The goal of this study was to analyze the epidemiology, etiology and clinical characteristics of pyogenic liver abscess in Oman.
-The intention was to obtain the information needed for the adequate liver abscess empirical treatment.
-Methods: This retrospective study took place in a tertiary hospital.
-Consecutive patients treated for the liver abscess during the five years period, from January 2013 until the end of 2017, were enrolled.
-Their demographic and clinical data were used to study the characteristics of pyogenic liver abscess in Oman.
-Results: Fifty-three patients with pyogenic liver abscess were enrolled in the study.
+Objectives: This study aimed to analyse the epidemiological, aetiological and clinical characteristics of pyogenic liver abscess (PLA) occurring in Oman.
+The intention was to obtain the information needed for the adequate liver abscess (LA) empirical treatment.
+LA can develop as a complication of hepatobiliary disease or other intraabdominal infections, but more recently, it is associated with primary and secondary liver malignancies and their treatment.
+Methods: This retrospective study took place in the Royal Hospital, Muscat, Oman.
+Consecutive patients treated for LA from January 2013 to December 2017 were enrolled.
+Their demographic and clinical data were used to study the characteristics of PLA occurring in Oman.
+Results: A total of 53 patients with PLA were enrolled in the study.
 They were predominantly male and younger than 60 years.
-Klebsiella pneumoniae was the most usual bacteria causing the liver abscess.
-Clinical presentation was unspecific and the abdominal pain and high fever were the most usual symptoms.
-Conclusion: The majority of pyogenic liver abscesses are caused by K. pneumoniae so the empirical treatment should be started with antibiotic directed against it.
-Further studies are needed to establish the local role of anaerobic bacteria in pyogenic liver abscess as well as to monitor the presence of hypervirulent K. pneumoniae in Oman.
+Klebsiella pneumoniae was found to be the most common bacteria causing LA.
+Clinical presentation was non-specific, and abdominal pain and high fever were the most common symptoms.
+Conclusion: The majority of PLAs are caused by K. pneumoniae, so the empirical treatment should begin with antibiotic directed against it.
+Further studies are needed to establish the local role of anaerobic bacteria in PLA and monitor the presence of hypervirulent K. pneumoniae in Oman.

-Keywords: Pyogenic liver abscess; Etiology; Epidemiology; Klebsiella pneumoniae.
+Keywords: Pyogenic Liver Abscess; Etiology; Epidemiology; Klebsiella pneumoniae; Oman.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.